- New Zealand

 Durban offers many interesting things to see.
 Tourists should visit the City Hall (built in 1910 and a replica of Belfast City Hall), the colonial statues of Francis Farewell Square, the post office (built in 1885), the Clock of Vasco da Gama, the Emmanuel Cathedral (from 1904), Juma Masjid Mosque, Salisbury House (built in 1925) or the Dick King Statue.

-Take a wander down Florida Road.
-This 2km tree adorned road, with Victorian style houses, is the perfect place for window shopping, perusing art or eating out.
+This 2km tree adorned road, with Victorian-style houses, is the perfect place for window shopping, perusing art or eating out.
 There’s never a quiet moment here so travellers can make it a day or night activity or maybe even both!

 Located between South Africa and Lesotho, Maloti-Drakensberg Park is a UNESCO protected area.
 Visitors can then head to Hluhluwe-Umfolozi Game Reserve to see a unique landscape and wildlife or go to the Elephant Coast area with its 21 different ecosystems, including the UNESCO-listed site of iSimangaliso Wetland Park.

-Become a carnivore!
-It’s hard to stay vegetarian in South Africa.
-Everywhere floats the perfume of “braai”, the local barbecue.
-A South African without braai is like a Frenchman without cheese.
+In South Africa, everywhere floats the perfume of “braai”, the local barbecue.
 From townships to posh restaurants, some of the best meat on the planet is grilled and served here.

 There is even a national day, on September 24th, called “braai day” to celebrate the arrival of summer and signals the return to backyards and the gathering of friends and family.
 Ask the locals in Durban to make you taste the boerewors, a long beef sausage with spices, and Biltong, the national beef jerky.

 The local dishes are the translation of the multicultural side of Durban.
 Regional specials include: